revolution586/C-/README.md

 # C#
-This repository is for source code within games made from C++.
+Source code for games manually made with C#.